terrajobst/EntityFramework.Docs.tr-tr/entity-framework/core/querying/related-data.md

           .UseSqlServer(myConnectionString));
 ```

-<span data-ttu-id="64665-147">EF Core, geçersiz kılınabilen herhangi bir gezinti özelliği için yavaş yüklemeyi etkinleştirir-Yani, `virtual` ve öğesinden devralınabilen bir sınıf üzerinde olmalıdır.</span><span class="sxs-lookup"><span data-stu-id="64665-147">EF Core will then enable lazy loading for any navigation property that can be overridden--that is, it must be `virtual` and on a class that can be inherited from.</span></span> <span data-ttu-id="64665-148">Örneğin, aşağıdaki varlıklarda `Post.Blog` ve `Blog.Posts` gezinti özellikleri yavaş yüklenir.</span><span class="sxs-lookup"><span data-stu-id="64665-148">For example, in the following entities, the `Post.Blog` and `Blog.Posts` navigation properties will be lazy-loaded.</span></span>
+<span data-ttu-id="b87a7-147">EF Core, geçersiz kılınabilen herhangi bir gezinti özelliği için yavaş yüklemeyi etkinleştirir, yani bu, `virtual` ve içinden devralınabilen bir sınıfta yer almalıdır.</span><span class="sxs-lookup"><span data-stu-id="b87a7-147">EF Core will then enable lazy loading for any navigation property that can be overridden--that is, it must be `virtual` and on a class that can be inherited from.</span></span> <span data-ttu-id="b87a7-148">Örneğin, aşağıdaki varlıklarda `Post.Blog` ve `Blog.Posts` gezinti özellikleri yavaş yüklenir.</span><span class="sxs-lookup"><span data-stu-id="b87a7-148">For example, in the following entities, the `Post.Blog` and `Blog.Posts` navigation properties will be lazy-loaded.</span></span>

 ```csharp
 public class Blog